svanderbleek/haskellandchill.com/loops.md

 ## Fixpoints

 To work in theory of fixpoints we need the concept of an order, intuition for the positive integers under `<` is sufficient.
-We will use '<' to mean whichever order we are dealing with.
-We explicitly work with orders like the positive integers to give ourselves a well-founded base case like `0`.
-At the bottom of sets under subset order it would be the empty set).
+We will use `<` also to mean the order we are dealing with.
+We explicitly work with orders similar to the positive integers to give ourselves a well-founded base case like `0`.
+The empty set plays a similar role in subset order.

-An arbitrary domain can be mapped into an ordered codomain using a function `f : D -> O`, the class of these functions can then be ordered based on their values in the codomain over each point in domain.
+An arbitrary domain is mapped to an ordered codomain using a function `f : D -> O`, the class of these functions can be ordered based on their values in the codomain over each point in domain.

 ```
 f < g ~ forall x. (f x < g x)